obelab/JordanFallsWshShare/README.md

 # JordanFallsWshWRR
-The files here include data sets and codes for the following manuscript: Contrasting annual and summer phosphorus loading and retention rates using a hybrid Bayesian watershed model
+The files here include data sets and codes for the following manuscript: Contrasting annual and summer phosphorus loading and retention rates using a hybrid Bayesian watershed model.

 Items in this repository: